 Research is getting so much more sophisticated which is why these companies are starting to fall.

 The Juul CEO just resigned yesterday.
 Dupont is next on the docket.

 As for sellers of high THC products…

 What about the new study that shows THC products actually cause epigenetic changes that are passed down to offspring which make them more susceptible to autism, anxiety, and depression.

 Let's decipher because this is the level of sophistication we now see in new research.

 Epigenetics is the new hot thing.

-We all have DNA which doesn't change much (hopefully) but epigenetics is the layer that sits on top and turns those genes on and off.
+We all have DNA that doesn't change much (hopefully) but epigenetics is the layer that sits on top and turns those genes on and off.

 It's basically the way environmental effects have their influence.